Search

 Casual

-Pictured: Fruit Loops and Not an Espresso Martini
+Fruit Loops & Not an Espresso Martini (Zarak, Vancouver)

 Zarak is a new restaurant in Mount Pleasant, an area which the travel publication Time Out has ranked as one of the coolest international neighborhoods.
 The community is bustling with local craft breweries, renowned eateries, lovely cafes and trendy thrift shops.
 There is a lot of food competition in the area and Zarak in its short tenure is attempting to cement a respectable spot on the list of best new restaurants.